runningrandall/wgu-scheduler/Readme.md

 1. Add a run `Application" and name it `Main`.
 Include the following configuration details:
     * Main Class: `com.randalladams.scheduler.MainApp`
     * VM Options: `--module-path "C:\Program Files\Java\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml`

+### In The Lab

+You can simply open the project in IntelliJ and click run.

 ## Reports